Userfound404/QML-HEP-GSOC-2023/README.md

 6. Please feel free to contact my email if you have trouble running the code.

 ## Closing Remarks
 Thanks a lot to all the mentors for the test.
 I had the opportunity to learn new things related to quantum machine learning and HEP during the process of finishing the test.
+Also on a personal note I chose this project the minute I saw because it had two things that I love, Quantum and GAN's.
+I've been working with classical GANs since long for generating deepfakes(for research ofcourse) and the thought of extending it for solving such a valuble problem is always my motivation.